General Recommendations for Tenure Track Faculty

 GOAL: The candidate should have a strategy for life-long research in the earth sciences, including the conduct of original research and the communication of research results to the scientific community.

-The candidate should demonstrate to the satisfaction of the DPC that (s)he has a commitment to life-long engagement in scholarship.
-Some useful, but not all-inclusive measures, beyond enthusiasm, that would help convince the DPC of that commitment are:
+The candidate should demonstrate to the satisfaction of the PTC that (s)he has a commitment to life-long engagement in scholarship.
+Some useful, but not all-inclusive measures, beyond enthusiasm, that would help convince the PTC of that commitment are: